Design Philosophy

 Module Breakdown

-Main Entry Point (arch_ops_server.py)
+Main Entry Point (__init__.py and server.py)

 Responsibilities: